microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

 - More parameters of the function that might help learners find more courses.
 You can find the available API parameters here:
 - Create another function call that takes more information from the learner like their native language
-- Create error handling on when the function call and/or API call does not return any suitable courses
+- Create error handling when the function call and/or API call does not return any suitable courses

  Hint: Follow the [Learn API reference documentation](https://learn.microsoft.com/training/support/catalog-api-developer-reference?WT.mc_id=academic-105485-koreyst) page to see how and where this data is available.